TechnicalPursuit/TIBET/doc/markdown/tibet-apropos.1.md

 term at least `--limit` number of times will be discarded.
 The default value is 2.

-  * `--no-ignorecase` :
+  * `--ignorecase` :
-    Use a case-sensitive search.
+    Use a case-insensitive search.
 Searches are normally case-insensitive to improve the chances you will find appropriate suggestions in the result list.
+You can use `--no-ignorecase` as an alternative to using `false` here.

+## CONFIGURATION SETTINGS

+No TIBET configuration variables are utilized by this command.

+## ENVIRONMENT VARIABLES

+No process environment variables are required by this command.

 ## EXAMPLES